Home » Guide to the Must-See Neighbourhoods in Miami: Where to Visit in Miami

 Estefan Kitchen, in the heart of the Design District is another excellent place to eat in Miami.
 It’s a brilliant place to sample traditional Cuban family recipes, such as the Palomilla, a thin-cut juicy steak or the ropa vieja, a Cuban beef stew.
 This restaurant is owned by Gloria and Emilio Estefan and is the perfect mix of Cuban family meals with a fine European twist.
 You can sit indoors and enjoy live music performances, or outside and see the world go by in the heart of the Design District.

-Not only is the neighbourhood home to one of the most vibrant art scenes in Miami, but it’s a fantastic place to sample authentic Caribbean food at some of the family-owned restaurants, as well as enjoy live Haitian music in the streets.
+Not only is the neighbourhood home to one of the most vibrant art scenes in Miami, but it’s a fantastic place to sample authentic Caribbean food.
+Quite a few of these are family-owned restaurants, and there can be plenty of live Haitian music in the streets.

 Key Biscayne